NickdevC/Home-Learning-Hub/README.md

 #### Appointments (`admin`)

 * On successfully signing in, `admins` have access to the 'Appointments' page, where they can manage the appointments made by `users`.
 Here, the details of each individual appointment are clearly displayed in small cards.
 Again, with functionality in mind, the level of styling is minimal here as any more refinement may detract from the sole purpose of the app, and the goals of the `admins`.
 Each appointment also contains buttons for 'Edit' and 'Delete'.
+Pagination is in place to ensure that the screen does not become overcrowded with further appointments being added.

 * This user interaction also forms the second part of the `CRUD` design, that being the `READ` stage.